melissamonk-NOAA/Vermilion_2021/doc/north.md

 categories and are described in more detail in the following sections:

 Biological parameters
 - 1 natural mortality parameter (female and male assumed the same)
-- 8 growth parameters, where the Age at Lmin and CV for old ma
+- 9 growth parameters
-- 3 Schnute growth parameters (length at age 0, length at age 30, and $k$)
+    + 6 Schnute growth parameters (length at age 0, length at age 30, and $k$)
-- 3 parameters controlling variability in growth, the CV in length at age 0
+    + 3 parameters controlling variability in growth, the CV in length at age 0
-  and the CV in length at age 30 with a linear ramp in length-at-age  (CV for young males was not estimated)
+  and the CV in length at age 30 with a linear ramp in length-at-age  (CV for old males was not estimated

 Stock-recruit parameters